arielmission-space/PAOS/docs/source/developer/index.rst

-.. _Developer Guide:
+.. _Developer guide:

 ===================================
-Developer Guide
+Developer guide
 ===================================

 In this section we report some general guidelines for contributing to ``PAOS`` development.